adrienvallette/AdrienVallette.github.io/_pages/publications.md

 * **The Serial Monogamist and the Involuntary Celibate: How Divorce Shapes the Gender Gap in Childlessness** with [Pauline Rossi](https://sites.google.com/site/paulinerossimoulin/home)

-<font size="2"> <p style="line-height: 1.4; text-align: justify; margin-left: 55px;">
-<strong><em>Abstract: </em></strong>The economic analysis of fertility focuses on the average number of children per woman.
-Male fertility and childlessness (never having a child) remain underexplored.
-In this paper, we start by documenting a novel fact: in France, while childlessness used to be similar for men and women, around 13%, the fraction has increased substantially for men, reaching 21% in the most recent cohort, but not for women.
-We then investigate whether the emergence of serial monogamy (divorces and remarriages) can explain this trend.
-We develop a dynamic matching model of the marriage market with transferable utility, endogenous divorce, and remarriage.
-We show that an exogenous reduction in the cost of divorce can exacerbate the gender gap in childlessness under two conditions: (1) female fertility declines with age and (2) matching preferences are characterized by age hypergamy.
-When these conditions hold, a higher divorce rate intensifies competition faced by young men, making it harder for them to find a partner of reproductive age, while expanding options for young women.
-We run numerical simulations to illustrate this mechanism, finding similar results whether agents are myopic or forward-looking.
-The next step is to estimate the model using French administrative data and conduct counterfactual analyses to quantify the effect of serial monogamy on childlessness.
-</p> </font>
 **Paper presented at**: CREST PhD seminar (Paris, 2025)